brian-avery/maistra.github.io/README.md

 * Text editor of your choice, for example the [Atom](https://atom.io/) text editor has several useful [packages](https://atom.io/packages) that make it easier to work with asciidoc and Hugo.

 ## Repository Structure
-Hugo assumes that the same structure that organizes your source content is used to organize the rendered site.
+Hugo asumers that the same structure that organizes your source content is used to organize the rendered site.

 This repository uses the following directory structure: